genedelisa/AUParamsApp/README.md

 An example showing how to use AUParameters in an AUv3 Audio Unit.
+This is a MIDI extension.

 ## Blog post for this example.